How to get a dog to stop jumping. Try 10 tips for good behavior

 Even if your dog is otherwise well-behaved, jumping can be an embarrassing and potentially dangerous habit.

-Keep reading to learn more about effectively ending this behavior and stopping your dog from jumping.
+Continue reading to discover effective ways to end this behavior and prevent your dog from jumping.

 Understand why your pup jumps

-First, it’s important to understand dog behavior and why dogs jump in the first place.
+First, it’s essential to understand dog behavior and the reasons behind their jumping.

 Dogs love attention from their owners and others in general.
 This means that when they see someone they want to greet, they may jump up to show their excitement.

-This is especially true for puppies, as jumping is an instinct when greeting someone new or familiar who has been away for a while.
+This is especially true for puppies, as jumping is an instinct when greeting a new person or someone familiar who has been away for a while.

-Additionally, older dogs may be conditioned to jump as a result of being rewarded with attention in the past when they did so.
+Older dogs may have become conditioned to jump as a result of being rewarded with attention in the past for doing so.

 Use baby gates strategically